 Rev. Steven Andrews

-Pastor Steve hails from Fort Wayne, IN, the 72nd largest city in the country, but these days, he’s happy to call the Northland home.
-Before coming to Parkville, Steve worked in a home detention center, a community college, a children’s hospital, and a few other churches.
-During his free time, Steve enjoys spending time with his family, walking his dog, reading a good book, and watching Netflix.
+Pastor Steve is from Fort Wayne, IN, the 72nd largest city in the country, but these days, he’s happy to call Parkville and the Northland home.
+Before coming to PPC, Steve worked in a home detention center, a community college, a children’s hospital, and more.
+During his free time, he enjoys spending time with his family, being in nature, reading a good book, and watching Netflix.
 He is passionate about leading dynamic worship services and meeting new people; whether you are a long-time member of the church or a brand-new visitor, he looks forward to greeting you.
-He is married to Kari Pellegrino, has a son Malcolm, and new baby daughter Esme.
+He is married to Kari Pellegrino, has a son Malcolm, and daughter Esme.

 Katie Davis joined Parkville Presbyterian in 2011 after moving to Parkville with her husband Chris.
 Katie is a Social Worker with the Independence School District and has a daughter named Anna and a son named Evan.
 As the Wedding Coordinator of Parkville Presbyterian, Katie loves working with couples to make their wedding day special and effortless.
 If you would like to reach Katie regarding a wedding at Parkville Presbyterian, please feel free to contact the church office.

 Teri Vetter / Carrie Kilgore

 The Board of Deacons is comprised of twelve individuals ordained to lead the congregation in its ministries of compassion, sympathy and service.
 Deacons serve in many areas of the church’s life, but they place particular emphasis on visiting congregants of limited mobility, assisting in worship, and helping people in need of home repairs.